w3f/polkadot-wiki/docs/learn/learn-async-backing.md

-Thus, the main limitation of synchronous backing is that parablock validation is tightly coupled to the relay chain's progression on a 1-1 basis, meaning every parablock must be built, backed, and included within six seconds.
-Parablocks depend on being in sync with the relay chain, reducing the amount of data in the block.
+Thus, the main limitation of synchronous backing is that parablock validation is tightly coupled to the relay chain's progression on a 1-1 basis, meaning every parablock must be built, backed, and within six seconds.
+This time limit reduces the amount of data in the block.

 Essentially, a parablock is rushing to being backed by the relay-chain due to this synchrony.